Peter Sellers: 1956–1959: I'm All Right Jack and early films

-Sellers's difficulties in getting his film career to take off, and increasing problems in his personal life, prompted him to seek periodic consultations with astrologer Maurice Woodruff, who held considerable sway over his later career.
-After a chance meeting with a North American Indian spirit guide in the 1950s, Sellers became convinced that the music hall comedian Dan Leno, who died in 1904, haunted him and guided his career and life-decisions.
-Sellers was a member of the Grand Order of Water Rats, the same exclusive theatrical fraternity founded by Leno in 1890.
-In 1958 Sellers starred with David Tomlinson, Wilfrid Hyde-White, David Lodge and Lionel Jeffries as a chief petty officer in Val Guest's Up the Creek.
-Guest later claimed that he had written and directed the film as a vehicle for Sellers, and thus had started Sellers's film career.
+Sellers's difficulties in getting his film career to take off and increasing problems in his personal life prompted him to seek periodic consultations with astrologer Maurice Woodruff, who held considerable sway over his later career.
+After a chance meeting with a North American Indian spirit guide in the 1950s, Sellers became convinced that the music hall comedian Dan Leno, who had died in 1904, haunted him and guided his career and life decisions.
+Sellers was a member of the Grand Order of Water Rats, the exclusive theatrical fraternity founded by Leno in 1890.
+In 1958 Sellers starred with David Tomlinson, Wilfrid Hyde-White, David Lodge, and Lionel Jeffries as a chief petty officer in Val Guest's Up the Creek.

+Guest later said he had written and directed the film as a vehicle for Sellers and thus had started Sellers's film career.
 To practise his voice, Sellers purchased a reel-to-reel tape recorder.
-The film received critical acclaim in the United States and Roger Lewis viewed it as an important practice ground for Sellers.
-Next, Sellers featured with Terry-Thomas as one of a pair of comic villains in George Pal's Tom Thumb (1958), a musical fantasy film, opposite Russ Tamblyn, Jessie Matthews and Peter Butterworth.
+The film received critical acclaim in the United States, and Roger Lewis viewed it as an important practice ground for Sellers.
+Next, Sellers featured with Terry-Thomas as one of a pair of comic villains in George Pal's Tom Thumb (1958), a musical fantasy film, opposite Russ Tamblyn, Jessie Matthews, and Peter Butterworth.
 Terry-Thomas later said that "my part was perfect, but Peter's was bloody awful.
 He wasn't difficult about it, but he knew it".
 The performance was a landmark in Sellers's career and became his first contact with the Hollywood film industry.

-Sellers released his first studio album in 1958 called The Best of Sellers; a collection of comic songs and sketches, among them Balham - Gateway to the South, where Sellers plays a variety of comic characters.
-Produced by George Martin and released on Parlophone, the album reached number three in the UK Albums Chart; The same year, Sellers made his first film with John and Roy Boulting in Carlton-Browne of the F.O., a comedy in which he played a supporting role for the film's lead, Terry-Thomas.
+Sellers released his first studio album in 1958 called The Best of Sellers: a collection of comic songs and sketches, among them Balham - Gateway to the South, where Sellers plays a variety of comic characters.
+Produced by George Martin and released on Parlophone, the album reached number three in the UK Albums Chart.
+The same year, Sellers made his first film with John and Roy Boulting in Carlton-Browne of the F.O., a comedy in which he played a supporting role for the film's lead, Terry-Thomas.
 Before the release of that film, the Boultings, along with Sellers and Thomas in the cast, started filming I'm All Right Jack, which became the highest-grossing film at the British box office in 1960.
 In preparation for his role as Fred Kite, Sellers watched footage of union officials.
 The role earned him a BAFTA, and the critic for The Manchester Guardian believed it was Sellers's best screen performance to date.
-In between Carlton-Browne of the F.O. and I'm All Right Jack, Sellers starred in The Mouse That Roared, a film in which Jean Seberg also appeared, and was directed by Jack Arnold.
+In between Carlton-Browne of the F.O. and I'm All Right Jack, Sellers starred in The Mouse That Roared, a film in which Jean Seberg also appeared and was directed by Jack Arnold.
 He played three distinct leading roles: the elderly Grand Duchess, the ambitious Prime Minister and the innocent and clumsy farm boy selected to lead an invasion of the United States.
 The film received high praise from critics.